A new type of material for next-generation solar cells eliminates the need to use lead, which has been a major roadblock for this technology.

 In a paper published in the Journal of the American Chemical Society in September, the scientists had incorporated the material into an essential component of many electronic devices, a field effect transistor.

-Yao Gao, lead author of both research papers and a postdoctoral fellow in Dou’s research group, said the new organic-inorganic hybrid perovskite materials are cheaper and perform better than a traditional inorganic semiconductor.
+Yao Gao, the lead author of both research papers and a postdoctoral fellow in Dou’s research group, said the new organic-inorganic hybrid perovskite materials are cheaper and perform better than a traditional inorganic semiconductor.
 Also, Gao said, the new material’s design strategy could serve as a blueprint for many other functional hybrid materials.

 “Solar cells, as many people have demonstrated, can be highly efficient,” he said.
 “With our new technology, we can make the hybrid perovskite materials intrinsically more stable.
 By replacing the toxic lead, these new materials are better for the environment and can also be safely used for bioelectronics sensors on the body.”